 Acceptable authorities for certifying documents are:

-- a notary service with the legal right to take official declarations or with an official apostille stamp
+- notary service with the legal right to take official declarations or with an official apostille stamp

 If you need help with certifying your documents or with applying, find an approved agent.